Introduction: Making Wall Stickers

 I had an uninspiring wall (of a plastic shed) facing in to the back garden.
-But then I took a class on vinyl cutting at the Tech Shop http://www.techshop.ws/
+But then I took a class on vinyl cutting at the Tech Shop http://www.techshop.ws/and had an idea.

 For this first project, done all on my own, I decided to keep it simple.
 I chose flowers from Corel Draw.
 Some of the flowers are actually asterisks (*) in stylish fonts.
 All of them only one layer.
 I made a full page of them.
 I saved the file as an eps. file and emailed it to myself and also put it on a flash drive.
 At the Tech Shop I opened the file into their vinyl cutter program.

 Next I set up the machine.
 The blade is tiny and needs to be loaded into the holder so that what sticks out is not apparent when you look at it..
 I adjusted the speed to 20" and the force to 80.
 I ran a test.
 It took 3 tries to get the blade low enough in the holder so that it only cut the vinyl layer.
 I loaded in the vinyl and locked it into place.

 Then I gave the 'send' command to get cutting.

 I then cut around the flowers (and the centers) and peel away the unwanted vinyl

 For the text I had clicked on the 'weeding' options of the program.
 This cuts a frame around letters and words making it easier to remove the unwanted vinyl around the letters ( which are far more 'delicate') before removing the large portion of unwanted vinyl.

 I placed centers on the flowers - using those asterisks and swapping out others for a color change.